SashaOstrow/CIT281-lab5/README.md

 Use Postman and POST request:

-:Test the post code by adding a POST request to Postman, adding a Content-Type header as application/json, and a JSON body with test data.
+1:Test the post code by adding a POST request to Postman, adding a Content-Type header as application/json, and a JSON body with test data.